pytchlang/pytch-tutorials/trimon/tutorial.md

 Add a variable which keeps track of how many light-flashes the player has got right.
 You’ll need to work out what number the variable should hold at the start of the game, and when it changes.

-You can show a global variable called `score` with this code:
+You can show a global variable called `score` by putting code like this into a green-flag script:

 ``` python
 pytch.show_variable(None, "score")